- K-Beauty Skincare Tips for Mask Season – Post-COVID

 COSRX – AHA/BHA Clarifying Treatment Toner

 Starting the list with an OG product, the COSRX AHA/BHA Toner has been a K-Beauty skincare fan’s favorite for years.
 But this time you won’t use it as usual.
 As mentioned, avoiding activities as much as possible is very important.
 The Korean post-Covid skincare trend here is to spray the inside of your mask with the toner before going out.
 This K-Beauty post-Covid skincare tip gives you a mild alternative to directly applying an exfoliant when you feel like your pores are suffocated.

 Peach & Lily – Power Calm Hydrating Gel Cleanser

 Regarding the post-Covid skincare trend of using gentle products, the Peach & Lily Power Calm Hydrating Gel Cleanser is a perfect friend.
 With a low pH of 5.5, it’s non-stripping and leaves your skin feeling hydrated after a gentle yet thorough cleanse.
-The formula includes ingredients such as cica and chamomile which offer an extra soothing feeling that calms down Maskne.
+The formula includes cica and chamomile, which offer an extra soothing feeling that calms down Maskne.

 Krave Beauty – Great Barrier Relief